hhiroshell/kubectl-realname-diff/README.md

 hash-suffixes.

 ## What's this ?
-Normally, `kubectl realname-diff` works the same as `kubectl diff`, but if you set "real name" as a label, local and live resources with the same label will be compared.
+`kubectl realname-diff` works the same as `kubectl diff`, but if you set "real name" as a label, local and live resources with the same label will be compared.

-This is especially beneficial if you use the Kustomize and enable the hash suffixed ConfigMap/Secret name.
+This is especially beneficial if you use the Kustomize and enable hash suffixing ConfigMap/Secret names.
 In case of `kubectl diff`, local and live resources with hash suffixed name are considered as irrelevant.
 So you will not be able to get any results comparing them.

-However, with realname-diff, you can compare the resources with hash suffixed name by specifying the comparison target with "real name" labels.
+With realname-diff, you can compare the resources with hash suffixed name by specifying the comparison target with "real name" labels.

 ## Usage
 First, you have set the label `realname-diff/realname: [real name]` to the